JavaChat/OakBot/README.md

 # OakBot

-OakBot is a chat bot for [Stackoverflow Chat](http://chat.stackoverflow.com) that's written in Java.
+OakBot is a chat bot for [Stack Overflow Chat](http://chat.stackoverflow.com) that's written in Java.
 It is named after the first name given to the Java programming language before it became "Java".

 # Build Instructions